flectra-hq/documentation-user/content/developer/tutorials/getting_started/16_guidelines_pr.rst

 Note that if your work is already in a :ref:`Git and GitHub configured folder
 <tutorials/getting_started/02_setup/development_repository>` the previous steps are not needed.
 This
-is the case when you start working in the 'flectra' or 'enterprise' folders.
+is the case when you start working in the 'flectra' or 'professional' folders.

 Branch, Commit & Push
 ---------------------